Koss86/odin/README.md

 prac/aoc is all the aoc puzzles I've done in odin.

 And breakout/ is a started but incomplete game from another [Karl Zylinski](https://zylinski.se) tutorial.

+> Sorry about all the `.` commit messages.
+I'm still learning the intricacies of git and I originally wasn't planning on sharing this repo.
+But I think others learning Odin may get some use out of it.